 About the only area where the mini 4 comes out on top is its blessedly old-fashioned inclusion of a headphone port.
-Pro buyers will need to get hold of a pair of USB-C headphones, buy an adapter, or
+Pro buyers will need to get hold of a pair of USB-C headphones, buy an adapter, or go wireless.

 iPad Pro 11in (2018) specs

 - A12X Bionic processor, Neural Engine, M12 coprocessor

 - 64/256/512GB/1TB storage